 - Do not use running water for things that could be done with something else like to thaw meat or other frozen foods

 - Only wash vehicles when it becomes a safety hazard

 Water Conservation Actions at Channel Islands:

 Urinals, toilets, and sink aerators have been upgraded or added to minimize water in the restrooms.
 Over 99% of urinals on campus are already water-free, saving approximately 40,000 gallons of water each year per urinal.
 Toilets have been upgraded from 3.5 gallons per flush (gpf) to 1.6gpf or 1.28 gpf, depending on the building installed.
-Aerators have been installed on the inefficient sinks across campus.
+Aerators have been installed on the sinks across campus.
 By engaging in this action, we are reducing the sinks’ flow rate by approximately 50%, thus, saving more water.

 to bring awareness and take action against the drought.